 Here are some interesting diversity trends that provide some background on why this issue is important:

-- Today’s American workforce includes nearly one-third who are minorities, nearly one-half who are women, and more than 10 percent who are aged 55 or older—so it’s already pretty diverse.
+- Today’s American workforce includes roughly one-third who are minorities, half who are women, and more than 10 percent who are 55 or older.

-- By the year 2020, the percentage of minorities in the workforce is projected to go up to more than 40 percent, and the percentage of older workers is expected to go up, as well
+- By 2020, the percentage of minorities in the workforce is projected to increase by more than 40 percent.
+As well as the percentage of older workers.

-- Finally, by the year 2050, nearly half of the workforce is expected to be minorities, and the percentage of workers over the age of 55 will increase to almost 20 percent.
+- Finally, by the year 2050, nearly half of the workforce is expected to be minorities.
+The rate of workers over the age of 55 will increase to almost 20 percent.

 You can see by these statistics that in future years the American workforce will be even more diverse than it is today.